-Your little one might be getting into a more regular pattern with his feeds – probably only having feeds 3-4 hourly and maybe 4-6 hourly overnight.
-If your baby has a few teeth already you may receive a painful bite soon, if you haven’t already.
+Your little one might be getting into a more regular pattern with milk feeds – probably only having feeds 3-4 hourly and maybe 4-6 hourly overnight.
+If you’re breastfeeding and baby has a few baby teeth already you may receive a painful bite soon, if you haven’t already.
 You might want to nip that in the bud (excuse the pun).
 One way would be to remove your baby immediately and say ‘no, biting hurts mummy’.